How does it work?

 The OECD is comprised of a ‘Secretariat’ that carries out the work of the Organization.
 The work of the Secretariat parallels the work of committees, with each directorate (or department) supporting one or more committees, as well as committee working parties and sub-groups.

-The Secretariat’s work is oriented by OECD members whose representatives participate in some 200 OECD committees and working parties.
+The Secretariat’s work is oriented by OECD members whose representatives participate in OECD committees and working parties.

 OECD Directorates and Main Committees: